WebAssembly/spec/md-proto/WebAssembly.md

  - The function index of each export is required to be within the bounds of the [Code Section](#code-section) array.
  - Each export's name is required to be unique among all the exports' names.

-TODO: Describe the semantics of exports: name resolution and calls.

 TODO: Memory exports (which require the presence of a Memory Section).